 ABSTRACT

 Machine learning applications in predicting rice varieties in Assam have shown significant promise, leveraging various algorithms and data sources to enhance accuracy and efficiency.
 These applications range from predicting rice production to classifying rice varieties using advanced machine learning techniques.
-Here, this study has tried to predict the yield of summer rice cultivated in North Eastern region of Assam with the help of improved machine learning regression algorithms.
-The R-square value for Bayesian ridge (0.97) and Lasso regression (0.96) was found to be high followed by Random forest algorithm (0.94).
-The decision tree algorithm (0.87) gives least score for variation explained (R-square) with respect to rest of the algorithms.
-From the evaluation metrics, Bayesian ridge algorithm was found to be better among the other regression algorithms.
+Here, this study has tried to predict the yield of summer rice cultivated in North-Eastern region of Assam with the help of improved machine learning regression algorithms.
+The R-square value for Bayesian ridge (0.97) and Lasso regression (0.96) was found to be high, followed by the Random forest algorithm (0.94).
+The decision tree algorithm (0.87) gives the least score for variation explained (R-square) with respect to the rest of the algorithms.
+From the evaluation metrics, the Bayesian ridge algorithm was found to be better among the other regression algorithms.
 Further research study could be performed with deep learning and neural network models.

 KEYWORDS: Summer rice, Prediction, Regression algorithms, North-east.